nicholaspatten/SVGit4Me-local-only/memory-bank/activeContext.md

 - Radix UI Select and Tooltip are the standard for dropdowns and tooltips.
 - Always ensure SVG Output has a viewBox for zooming support.
 - Pan/zoom and tooltip logic are standard for both raster and SVG previews.
 - Download/copy controls are always present for SVG output.
+- **Docker is the standard deployment method** with multi-stage builds for optimization.
+- **Health checks are implemented** for container monitoring and reliability.
+- **Standalone Next.js output** is used for Docker containers to reduce image size.